So, you want to future proof your business to maximise a successful recovery in the event of an emergency or crisis. Where do you start?

 Nuffield Group provides consultancy and advisory services and also has an online platform, GNTX, for the exchange of non-competitive information and tools allowing businesses to share, download and modify frameworks and documents for their own use.
 Find out more about GNTX here.

-Emergency Planning & the human factor
+Emergency Planning & the Human Factor

 Nuffield Group has established a team of highly credentialed experts as part of its Integrated Emergency Management & Recovery team (IEMR).
 The emergency and crisis management capability adopts a holistic approach which includes risk management, emergency management planning, training, exercising and coaching of individuals and teams.
 This approach strengthens an organisation’s emergency management response plans, and importantly their response to an emergency.